davemackintosh/dav3.co/src/routes/blog/rust-cqrs-event-streaming.md

 ---
-title: Building Robust Applications with Rust: A Deep Dive into CQRS and Event Streaming
+title: Building Robust Serverless Applications with Rust - A Deep Dive into CQRS and Event Streaming
 keywords:
   - Rust
   - CQRS
   - Command Query Responsibility Segregation
   - Event Streaming
   - Asynchronous
   - Framework
   - Architecture
   - Domain-Driven Design
   - Persistence
   - Concurrency
-excerpt: Unlock the power of reactive and scalable applications with Rust!
-This post explores a practical CQRS and Event Streaming framework built in Rust, demonstrating how to separate read and write operations for enhanced performance and maintainability.
-Discover the core components, from Aggregates to Event and View Repositories, and learn how this framework provides a solid foundation for building robust, event-driven systems in Rust..
+excerpt: This post explores a practical CQRS and Event Streaming framework built in Rust, demonstrating how to separate read and write operations for enhanced performance and maintainability.
 author: davemackintosh
-published: 2024-05-20T17:57:24.394Z
+published: 2025-05-01 14:23:00
 ---

 <script>
 	import Heading from "$src/components/Heading.svelte"
 </script>

 > All the code in this blog post is for a previous version of this framework, it might be missing some bits but I still feel it's good to share knowledge.

 Part 2 in my apparent series of posts "Building Robust Applications with Rust"